RWeick/SNES-Bung-Game-Doctor-SF7/README.md

-# Bung-Game-Doctor-SF7
+# SNES-Bung-Game-Doctor-SF7
-The Kicad files and rom for the Bung Game Doctor SF7
+The Kicad files and rom for the Bung Game Doctor SF7 for the SNES

 This board is on order right now.
 I will update when I have confirmed no issues with the production files.